-TechSolve, the Manufacturing Externship Partnership (MEP) center for Southwest Ohio, and the Ohio Development Services Agency are partnering with area high schools and career/technical schools to identify students with an interest in manufacturing, as well as a desire to gain real-world manufacturing experience.
+TechSolve, the Manufacturing Externship Partnership (MEP) center for Southwest Ohio, and the Ohio Development of Development are partnering with area high schools and career/technical schools to identify students with an interest in manufacturing, as well as a desire to gain real-world manufacturing experience.
 The Ohio MEP High School Internship Program assists manufacturers with their workforce needs, while also providing students valuable career skills.

 - Regional MEP partners work with local schools to identify student candidates for internship positions with local manufacturers.